 - Cubed Turkey

 - Grapes (cut up)

-*Annie’s also recently came out with a “Bernie’s Farm” line of crackers and animal cookies and they are colored with fruit and veggie juices. made with organic wheat, and No artificial flavors, synthetic colors or synthetic preservatives.
-We tried them this week and my kids like those too!
-Right now in my current stage of life, it’s too hard to go organic for everything, but when possible..I try to do so with my kids snacks.
-The more I read about the junk that’s in a lot of things these days, the more I want to turn to the companies that are doing things right!
+*Annie's also recently came out with a “Bernie's Farm” line of crackers and animal cookies and they are colored with fruit and veggie juices. made with organic wheat, and No artificial flavors, synthetic colors or synthetic preservatives.
+We tried them this week and they make great finger foods for toddlers!
+Right now in my current stage of life, it's too hard to go organic for everything, but when possible..I try to do so with my kids snacks.
+The more I read about the junk that's in a lot of things these days, the more I want to turn to the companies that are doing things right!

-What finger foods would you add to the list?
+What finger foods for baby and toddler would you add to the list?